diodechain/diode-docs/content/docs/Admin/diode-api-docs.md

 ### **API Methods**

 Some of these methods required "zone\_id" and "channel\_id" parameters.
-To obtain these values, navigate to the target Channel in the Diode App and send the `/info` chat command to that Channel.
+To obtain these values, navigate to the target Channel in Diode Collab and send the `/info` chat command to that Channel.
 The "zone\_id" and "channel\_id" will be printed out, amongst other helpful information.
 Passing a <a href="https://network.docs.diode.io/docs/faq/what-is-bns/" target="_blank" rel="noopener"><strong>bns name</strong></a> (such as a Diode username) as the "channel\_id" is also valid.

 #### **"ping"**